Gundesaelf/Pima_Diabetes_Prediction_Model_Comparisons/README_Logistic_Regression.md

 Mean accuracy: 76.96% Std deviation: 3.43%

 🔹 Insight: This model is accurate overall (just like the GaussianNB), but it too tends to miss a fair amount diabetic cases.
 The mean accuracy is slightly higher than the GaussianNB model along with a slightly lower std deviation.
-This consistently low accuracy leads me to believe the dataset being used isn't enough to build an accurate model but I'll need to do more testing to be sure.
+This consistently low accuracy leads me to believe the dataset being used isn't balanced enough to build an accurate model but I'll need to do more testing to be sure.

-5️⃣ Future Improvements 💡 ✅ Explore different models to verify my hypothesis about needing a larger dataset
+5️⃣ Future Improvements 💡 ✅ Explore different models to verify my hypothesis about needing a more balanced dataset

 🔗 Connect with me https://www.linkedin.com/in/chris-gundes